Patricia Kihoro: 2013–14

 In 2013 she appeared in reality show The Fattening Room, that led her fellow cast members and she to explore the customs and traditions of Efik people in south-east Nigeria.

 In 2014, she was cast as Nana, a 28-year-old editor in the series, Rush.
 She played alongside Janet Mbugua, Wendy Kimani, Wendy Sankale and Maryanne Nundo.

 2015–present

-In 2015, Kihoro was cast as Maqbul Mohammed's daughter in series, Makutano Junction.
-In 2018 Kihoro played the role of Josephine, the new young bride of one of the main characters' father, in the critically acclaimed and controversial film Rafiki.
+In 2015, Kìhoro was cast as Maqbul Mohammed's daughter in series, Makutano Junction.
+In 2018 Kìhoro played the role of Josephine, the new young bride of one of the main characters' father, in the critically acclaimed and controversial film Rafiki.
 She is also a radio host.
+In 2018 Patricia played the role of Judy in 'Disconnect' a Kenyan romantic comedy directed by Tosh Gitonga.
+In 2023 she reprised her role as Judy in the sequel 'Disconnect: The Wedding Planner' which got its international release on Netflix.

 In 2021, Patricia cameoed in Showmax's Crime and Justice TV series in which she played the role of Tina, in the episode, "Battered".
 The main theme illustrated through her character is that of a victim of domestic violence.

-Patricia Kihoro appeared in a new Showmax adult series, 4Play, that premiered in mid November 2024 as a supporting cast.
+Patricia Kìhoro appeared in a new Showmax adult series, 4Play, that premiered in mid November 2024 as a supporting cast.